sreachtools/SReachTools/docs/_docs/src/modules/stochReach/dynProg/getDynProgLevelSets2D/index.md

     to MPT (takes a convex hull).
 Because contour function may ignore corners (if value function saturates), we check for all the corners when constructing the polytope.
-  * To be used in conjunction with getDynProgSolForTube
+  * To be used in conjunction with SReachDynProg

   ============================================================================

     This function is part of the Stochastic Reachability Toolbox.
     License for the use of this function is given in https://github.com/unm-hscl/SReachTools/blob/master/LICENSE

 ```